 This is a repost of an article first published in the Stanford Social Innovation Review.

 By Jeri Eckhart-Queenan, Michael Etzel, & Sridhar Prasad Summer 2016

 A new grantmaking approach is needed – one that provides enough money for nonprofits to pay for all their operations, not just programs and services.
 The first step toward achieving that is … Read more

 This week we wanted to highlight an article by our funder friend Compton Foundation.
 This post was first published on their site September 10th.

 “Yet all is not lost.
 Human beings, while capable of the worst, are also capable of rising above themselves, choosing again what is good, and making a new start.”

 I ended my most recent post by saying I thought the field of philanthropy would benefit by hearing more from small foundations about how they practice grantmaking.
 Shortly thereafter I was directed to a monograph that strongly underscored that point.

-Trusting What We Don’t Know by Maribel Alvarez is both an insightful reflection on philanthropy and a compelling … Read more
+Trusting What We Don’t Know by Maribel Alvarez is both an insightful reflection on philanthropy … Read more

 This post was first published in The Chronicle of Philanthropy and was written by Jennifer and Peter Buffet.
 TWI believes this piece is very much aligned with our values and the work we support so we wanted to share it in its entirety.